uctakeoff/vscode-counter/README.md

 **VSCode Counter** is able to aggregate in unknown languages by referring to the information in the installed language extensions.
 However, I found out that **this information is not available in Remote Development**.

-Therefore, I modified VSCode Counter's ability to **collecting VSCode language extensions** so that it can be called as an independent function.
+Therefore, VSCode Counter's ability of **collecting VSCode language extensions** is now called as an independent function.
 The idea is to collect the information once in the local environment and store it so that it can be used remotely.

-* First, launch VSCode on your local.
+* First, launch VSCode on your local server.
 * Then, open the command palette and select  `VSCodeCounter: Save the collected language configurations`.
 * Then *settings.json* will store the configuration information collected from the current language extensions .
     ![](images/save_lang.png)